 Step 1 — Identify the roles you actually want to train

 Start with the roles that touch the workflow you want to improve.
-For example, a fitness studio improving trial-to-membership conversion will probably need front desk, marketing, and sales / membership staff in the room.
+For example, a fitness studio training staff on trial inquiry handling, booking reminders, post-trial follow-up routines, and CRM record-keeping will probably need front desk, marketing/content, and sales / membership staff in the room.
 A clinic improving review and reminder workflows will need front desk and customer management staff.
 List the roles by name, not by job title.

 Step 2 — Audit the workflow, not the team